Compunet: History

 In 1982, Commodore UK decided to construct a nationwide computer network for the use of teachers.
 The Commodore PET computer had been very successful.
 Nick Green developed the specification of what became PETNET with David Parkinson and Mike Bolley of Ariadne Software in The Albany pub (see "PETNET - data transmission system" in "Microcomputers in education" ed Dr I.C.H.
 Smith 1982 John Wiley ISBN 0-85312-424-8).

 In the Summer of 1982 Keith Hall of Commodore secured the money to commission the prototype which was run on an ADP DEC-10 machine.
 Ariadne Software wrote the software in 6502 Assembler for the client and FORTRAN for the host.
 The X25 packet protocol was modified to provide error correction for all file transfers.
 At ADP's suggestion reliable uploading was achieved by using temporary file names which were changed to user file names when the last byte had been correctly received by the host.
 Nick Green sought partners who could provide local call access and Host facilities.
 Alan Carmichael, Graham Craigie and Robert Foot of ADP joined the project.

 Around this time the BBC Micro was released and gained enormous popularity within the UK education system.
-Commodore's 64 was seen as the "more bangs per buck" American alternative.
 PETNET became Compunet which was aimed to support consumer and educational users.

 Nick Green specified a secure modem based on the Viewdata chip set and the assembly language client software was ported into the modem and bundled with the Commodore 1541 disk drive.
 After the first year Commodore was bought out and Compunet Teleservices Ltd became an independent company.
 Compunet culture was covered in the first issue of Commodore Disk User, which shipped software on its cover disk.